Skip to main content

 A digital company manufactures and sells IoT products as well as operating an online video streaming service and email service.

-The transparency information it provides for its IoT products is different to that of its two other services because the personal information it processes is different.
+The privacy information it provides for its IoT products is different to that of its two other services because the personal information it processes is different.
 Its IoT products process information from the product sensors that includes, for example, health and biometric information.
-Therefore, the company has three different sets of transparency information for its users, specific to each service.
+Therefore, the company has three different sets of privacy information for its users, specific to each service.

 You should make it easy for people to find privacy information again once they have set up the device.